axnux/template-svc/README.md

 An *experimental* nodejs BDD scaffolding for microservices
 Optional support for **Docker** through **Wercker**
 *!
-This project is still under development and it is suitable for production use !*
+This project is still under development and it is not suitable for production use !*

 ## Start development with local nodejs (recommended)
 ### Prerequisites